Values & Beliefs I am a naturalist and environmentalist first and a visual

 honor the sacredness of all things.
 Before photographing, I first

-give thanks to the land and state that nothing will be harmed or
+give thanks to the land and affirm that nothing will be harmed or

-disturbed in my visit.
+disturbed.
 Then I walk quietly and wait.
-Over time,
+Over time, something

-something whispers for my attention and when it does I always ask
+whispers for my attention and when it does I ask permission of the

-permission first of the subject or scene before making the
+subject or scene first before making the photograph.

 principles.
 Here are a few: